 \subsection{Time Series}

-Time series is a sequence of $T$ observations ordered by time, which can be denoted as $\mathbf{X} = \{\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_T\} \in \mathbb{R}^{T\times C}$, where $\mathbf{x}_t \in \mathbb{R}^{C}$ represents the \lms{observed values at} time point $t$ and $C$ is the number of variables.
-Since time series data are physical measurements obtained from sensors, systems are often recorded with multiple variables.
-Consequently, real-world time series usually recorded in a multivariate form.
-Theoretical studies \cite{granger1981some, engle1987co} have shown that when there are two or more non-stationary series, a linear combination of them can be stationary.
-This co-integration property helps in uncovering and modeling long-term relationships among non-stationary series.
-Therefore, the essence of time series analysis is to capture and utilize the temporal dependencies and inter-variable correlations within the observations.
+Time series is a sequence of $T$ observations ordered by time, which can be denoted as $\mathbf{X} = \{\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_T\} \in \mathbb{R}^{T\times C}$, where $\mathbf{x}_t \in \mathbb{R}^{C}$ represents the observed values at timestamp $t$ and $C$ is the number of variables.
+Note that spatiotemporal data (e.g.~videos or weather records) can also be viewed as a special type of time series, where the ``variate dimension'' of the above notion corresponds to spatial pixels \cite{van2016pixel} in a video.
+However, previous research on spatiotemporal data primarily relies on highly structured spatial information~\cite{oprea2020review}, which limits their applications to general variates, like heterogeneous variates with distinct semantic meanings.
+In this paper, we focus on the more generic formalization, where we do not assume any spatial structure inside the variate dimension.
+Under this definition, the essence of time series analysis is to capture and utilize the temporal dependencies and inter-variable correlations within the observations.

-\textbf{Temporal Dependency} Given the sequential nature inherent in the observations, one evident technological paradigm is to capture the temporal dependence of a set of historical data.
-The basic idea of temporal dependencies is the intricate correlations between time points or sub-series.
-Traditional statistical models have laid the groundwork for modeling temporal dependencies.
-Prominent models include ARIMA (Autoregressive Integrated Moving Average) \cite{box2015time} have been extensively studied for capturing complex temporal patterns in the time series modality.
-Owing to their simplicity and interpretability, these statistical methods remain popular for tasks where the underlying temporal dynamics do not exhibit high complexity.
-Considering the high-dimensionality and non-stationarity of real-world time series, the research focus shifted towards deep learning for time series analysis.
-These advanced methods are designed to handle more complex temporal dynamics and offer greater flexibility in capturing the temporal dependency of time series data.
+\textbf{Temporal Dependency} Given the inherent sequential nature of time series data, one evident technological paradigm is to capture the temporal dependence of a set of historical data.
+Essentially, temporal dependencies refer to the intricate connections that manifest among distinct time points or sub-series.
+Traditional statistical methods, such as those based on autoregressive principles represented by ARIMA \cite{box2015time}, have been widely studied to model these dependencies.
+Owing to their simplicity and interpretability, these statistical methods retain prominence in scenarios where the underlying temporal dynamics exhibit limited complexity.